merovex-archival/merovex.github.io/_posts/2016-05-21-copyright-work-product.markdown

 created_at: 2015-12-29 18:03
 ---

-In the first article, I provided a [copyright overview](/writing/copyright-overview/) stating that "Registered or not, an Author has a responsibility to ensure they can prove their authorship of a work."
+In the first article in this series, I provided a [copyright overview](/writing/copyright-overview/) stating that "Registered or not, an Author has a responsibility to ensure they can prove their authorship of a work."
 In the second article, I discuss what [copyright means in the 9th Circuit](/writing/copyright-overview/) as it pertains to proving authorship.
 In this article, I share how I think we as authors should respond to this legal landscape.

 <!-- more -->